erkkah/letarette.sql/README.md

 Running `lrsql` with any command-line argument will print out available settings and their default values.

 ### Service configuration
+The **letarette.sql** service is configured by environment variables.

 |*Variable* |*Type* |*Description* |
 |---|---|---|